-Secure your keys in HitchSafe receiver safe
+Secure your keys in HitchSafe receiver safe - RV Travel

 By Bob Difley

 Do you ever fear that you may lose your keys during a hike?
 According to the best thieves, there is no perfect place to hide your keys in your campsite or on your RV that they can’t find.
-But now HitchSafe may have solved that problem.
+But HitchSafe may solve that problem.

 Features: